The most successful small business advertising ideas are rarely expensive. You just have to be clever about it.

 Advertising can be seen as a bit of a naughty word.
 People tend to shy away from it.

-The term advertising itself is being questioned.
+Even the term advertising itself is being questioned.

 Are you better to push than pull?
 Should you focus your time on inbound leads or outbound sales?
 The questions come thick and fast.